Independent Commission for Aid Impact (ICAI) Website Accessibility Statement

 - This fails WCAG 2.1 success criterion 1.1.1 (non-text content).

-- We plan to add text alternatives for all images by January 2021.
+- We have added text alternatives for almost all images by January 2021.
 When we publish new content we will make sure our use of images meets accessibility standards.

 Accessibility of PDF documents created prior to September 23rd 2018